THE ANATOMICAL CONSERVATORY

 This artistic piece represents a myology

-study of muscles).
-Here, the subject is in full exertion
+studies muscles).
+Here, the subject is in the midst of

 effort, a dynamic posture that allows

-Metropolitan of Arts in New York in 2018 for the
+Metropolitan Museum of Art in New York in 2018 for

 The conservatory will reopen in 2025.

-The conservatory is not normally open to the public.
+Normally, the conservatory is not open to the public.
 However, a visit to the conservatory is included in the guided tour of the faculty's historic building organized by the Montpellier Méditerranée Métropole Tourist Office.